alessandra-barbosa/alessandra-barbosa/README.md

 ### Hi 👋 welcome to my GitHub :octocat:
 #### About me:

-- :octocat:  I'm Italian Brazilian statistician
+- :octocat:  I'm Italian Brazilian BSc. statistician
-- 🌱 I’m currently learning Data Science and Big Data
+- 🌱 I’m postgraduating in Data Science and Big Data
 - 👯 I’m looking to collaborate on Data Science Projects